-Once created the traverse handle can point anywhere along the timeline; its initial location is left for tool implementation, however, if the traverse object has no value changes the handle shall point to the minimum time (of the trace), so that calls to vpi_get_time() can return a valid time.
-It is up to the user to call an initial vpi_control() to the desired initial pointing location.
+Once created the traverse handle can point anywhere along the timeline; its initial location is left for tool implementation.
+It is up to the user to call an initial vpi control() to the desired initial pointing location.

 29.7.3.1 Traversing value changes of objects